hughpyle/directsynth/README.md

 directsynth
 ===

-An experimental additive synthesizer using Teensy 3.0.
+An experimental MIDI audio synthesizer using Teensy 3.0.
-The Teensy board uses an Arm Cortex M4 clocked at 100MHz.
+The Teensy board uses an ARM Cortex M4 clocked at 100MHz.
 That should be fast enough for a small realtime additive synth.

 Status